pace-neutrons/resolution_functions/docs/source/howtos/optimise_experiment.rst

 >>> data.defaults
 {'e_init': 500, 'chopper_frequency': 400}

-which can be used to do a quick initial test:
+which can be used as a starting point to generate some resolution data:

 >>> import numpy as np
 >>> model = maps.get_resolution_function('PyChop_fit', chopper_package='B')
 >>> energies = np.arange(0, data.defaults['e_init'], 0.5)
 >>> resolution = model(energies)

-by plotting the results (using a simple script such as):
+Plotting with matplotlib:

 .. code-block:: Python